 For more on bringing your business or classes to the online space, please refer to our Professional Resources webpage.

-We understand that many countries are just beginning to face COVID-19.
+We understand that many countries are experiencing continuous impacts of COVID-19 at different rates.
 As such, we will continue to review the facts and communicate to the larger membership our recommendations on all teacher trainings.

 As a studio owner, can I file a claim with my insurance company for the business interruption that COVID-19 has caused?

 To address insurance policy concerns, please refer to your specific insurance policy and contact your insurance company with additional questions.
 Members are advised to carefully and thoroughly read their unique insurance policies and to seek further professional advice as needed.